rabbitmq/rabbitmq-website/docs/oauth2.md

 auth_oauth2.oauth_providers.dev.https.cacertfile = /opts/certs/dev.pem
 ```

-Checkout [table](#multiple-oauth-providers-configuration) with all variables configurable for
+A list of [all the configurable variables](#multiple-resource-servers-configuration) for
-each OAuth Provider.
+each OAuth Provider is documented in a separate section.

 ## Examples {#examples}